Bridging the Gap Between Indexing and Retrieval for Differentiable Search Index with Query Generation: Experimental Settings

-\begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item BM25~\cite{robertson2009probabilistic}: a classic sparse retrieval method based on the inverted index.
-We use the Pyserini~\cite{Lin_etal_SIGIR2021_Pyserini} implementation of BM25 for this baseline. \item docTquery-t5~\cite{nogueira2019doc2query}: a sparse retrieval method which also leverages query generation.
-It uses a T5 model to generate a set of queries and appends them to the original document.
-Then it uses an inverted index and BM25 to retrieve augmented documents.
-We also use the Pyserini implementation for this baseline. \item DPR~\cite{karpukhin-etal-2020-dense}: a BERT-based dense passage retrieval method that is trained with a contrastive loss with hard negatives sampled from the top retrieved passages by BM25.
-DPR relays on nearest neighbor index search (Faiss implementation~\cite{johnson2019billion}) to retrieve the passages that have the closest embeddings to the query embedding.
-We train the DPR model with the Tevatron dense retriever training toolkit~\cite{Gao2022TevatronAE}. \item DSI~\cite{DBLP:journals/corr/abs-2202-06991}: The original DSI method that uses document texts as input for indexing.
-Since the original code has not currently been made available by the authors, we implement and train the the DSI model ourselves using the Huggingface transformers Python Library. \end{itemize}
+\item mDPR~\cite{karpukhin-etal-2020-dense,asai2021xor}: a mBERT-based cross-lingual dense passage retrieval method trained with a contrastive loss and with hard negatives sampled from the top passages retrieved by BM25. mDPR relays on nearest neighbor index search (Faiss implementation~\cite{johnson2019billion}) to retrieve the passages that have the closest embeddings to the query embedding.
+We train the mDPR model with the Tevatron dense retriever training toolkit~\cite{Gao2022TevatronAE}.
+Of course, due to its cross-lingual nature, we run mDPR only on the cross-lingual dataset, XOR QA 100k. \item DSI~\cite{DBLP:journals/corr/abs-2202-06991}: The original DSI method that uses documents text as input for indexing.
+Since the original code has not currently been made available by the authors, we implement and train the DSI model ourselves using the Huggingface transformers Python Library.
+We provide the implementation of this DSI model in our public code repository, along with the implementations of the other models considered in this paper. \end{itemize}